Escape Plan (film): Plot

-Rottmayer has Javed convince Hobbes that he is double-crossing them, and Javed is rewarded by being allowed to go above deck for his nightly prayer; this allows him to use a makeshift sextant to determine the ship's precise latitude.
-From this, Breslin and Rottmayer deduce they are somewhere in the Atlantic Ocean near Morocco.
-Breslin convinces the prison physician, Dr. Kyrie (who is also a prisoner), to help him and Rottmayer escape by sending an email to Mannheim, and transmits a false tap code message from his cell, convincing Hobbes that a riot will occur in Cell Block C. However, Javed instigates another riot at Cell Block A, allowing him, Breslin, and Rottmayer to flee to the top deck while a lockdown is initiated.
-Breslin kills Drake when he tries to stop them, but Javed is gunned down by Hobbes and his men.
-Breslin goes to the engine room to shut down the Tomb's electrical grid, giving Rottmayer time to open the deck hatch while a helicopter sent by Mannheim engages in a gunfight with the guards.
-Rottmayer boards the helicopter while Breslin is flushed to the bottom of the ship by the automated water system after Hobbes reboots the grid.
+With help from another inmate named Javed, Breslin and Rottmayer deduce they are somewhere in the Atlantic Ocean near Morocco.
+Breslin appeals to the Tomb physician, Dr. Kyrie, to send a request for support from Rottmayer's associates.
+In the second escape attempt, Breslin kills Drake when he tries to stop them, but Javed is gunned down by Hobbes and his men.
+A helicopter sent by Mannheim engages in a gunfight with the guards.
+Rottmayer boards the helicopter while Breslin is flushed to the bottom of the ship.
 Reaching the helicopter as Hobbes fires at him, Breslin shoots several leaking oil barrels, killing Hobbes in the explosion.

 The helicopter lands on a Moroccan beach, where Rottmayer reveals he is actually Mannheim and "Jessica Miller" is in fact his daughter, who actually hired Breslin to mastermind her father's escape.
-Later, Ross informs Breslin that they discovered Clark was offered a $5 million salary to become CEO of the Tomb's security company, should Breslin's imprisonment prove the ship was indeed escape-proof.
-Hush explains that he tracked Clark to Miami and locked him in a car, which is in turn placed within a shipping container bound for an unknown destination.
+As punishment for his betrayal, Clark is captured and locked in a shipping container and sent off to an unknown location.